 - 1. Modeling: People acquire behaviour by directly observing and imitating other.
 Many pattern of behaviour are learned by watching the behaviour of model such as parent, teacher, film star etc. The following process determines the influence: - i.
-Attentional process: People only learn from a model when they recognized and pay attention to its critical feature. - ii.
+Attention process: People only learn from a model when they recognized and pay attention to its critical feature. - ii.
 Retention process: A model's influence will depend on how well the individual remember the model action, when after the model is no longer readily available. - iii.
 Motor Reproduction Process: After a person has been a new behaviour by observing the no del the watching must be converted into doing. - iv.
-Reinforcement /process: Individual will be motivated to exhibit the modeled behaviour if positive incentives or reward are provided. - 2.
-Symbolism: It refers to learning through social action reaction symbolization and interaction. - 3.
+Reinforcement /process: Individual will be motivated to exhibit the modeled behaviour if positive incentives or reward are provided.

+- 2. Symbolism: It refers to learning through social action reaction, symbolization and interaction. - 3.
 Self Control: Learning is self development process; people are introduced in self analysis, appraisal and improvement. - 4.
-Fore thought: It issued by Person to anticipate, plan and guide their behaviour and action. - 5.
 Self Efficiency: It refers to the individual's perception as he or her ability to perform a specific task in a particular situation